cfengine/documentation/welcome.markdown

 CFEngine is a configuration management system that provides a framework for automated management of IT infrastructure throughout its lifecycle.

-CFEngine can define and configure an entire system consisting of interconnected devices, users, applications and services; help maintain that system over time; check its state at any given moment; ensure compliance with a desired end state; and propagate real-time modifications or updates to any of the system's component pieces.
+CFEngine can:

+* Define and configure an entire IT system consisting of interconnected:
+	* Devices
+	* Users
+	* Applications
+	* Services
+* Help maintain that system over time.
+* Check the system state at any given moment.
+* Ensure compliance with a desired system state.
+* Propagate real-time modifications or updates across the system.

 ## How CFEngine Works

-CFEngine brings the actual state of a system into compliance with a model that defines the desired state of the system.
+CFEngine brings the actual state of a system into compliance with a defined model for the desired state of the system.

-The model is represented in one or more policies that have been written using CFEngine policy language.
-The policy language is declarative and has been designed with a vocabulary that is intuitive, yet at the same time can still support the design of highly complex IT systems.
+That model is represented in one or more policies that have been written using the declarative CFEngine policy language.
+The policy language has been designed with a vocabulary that is intuitive, yet at the same time can still support the design of highly complex IT systems.

-Policies for the desired state are deployed to all of the system’s server hosts via pull requests, and afterwards further disseminated to each client host within the system.
+Policies for the desired state are deployed to all of the system’s server hosts via pull requests, and then further disseminated to each client host within the system.
 Every host machine within the system will then interpret and execute each of the instructions it has been given in a predetermined order.

-CFEngine monitors all of these activities in real-time, and should the system’s current state begin to drift away from the intended state then CFEngine will automatically take corrective action to bring everything back into compliance.
+CFEngine continually monitors all of these activities in real-time, and should the system’s current state begin to drift away from the intended state then CFEngine will automatically take corrective action to bring everything back into compliance.

 # Documentation

 ## Getting Started

 * [How to Install CFEngine][Installing CFEngine]
+* [The CFEngine Components][The CFEngine Components]

+### Define Your Desired State Using Policy Language

 * [CFEngine Policy Language Concepts][Language Concepts]
 	* [Promises][promises]
 	* [Bundles][bundles]